 On October 31, 2018, the IASB refined its definition of material and removed the definition of material omissions or misstatements from IAS 8.
-The amendments are effective for annual periods beginning on or after January 1, 2020.
-Early adoption is permitted.
+The Company has adopted this amendment in its financial statements for the annual period beginning on December 30, 2019.
+There was no material impact on the consolidated financial statements.